 To capture this information, an impulse signal is first sent to the system and generated output is captured.
 This signal is usually a sine sweep that will cover the whole spectrum of audible frequencies for human beings. 🙂 This information is then digitally processed and output to a single file.

 Using IRs for guitar speaker cabinets is the new era of guitar recording.
-But in fact, it had existed even more than a decade ago.
+But in fact, it had existed even more than a decade ago for guitar players.
 I remember attempting to use some guitar speaker IRs along with my Koch Pedaltone preamp.
 Unfortunately, in the early 2000s, I had only access to Core2Duo CPUs and 2GBs of RAM on my desktop.

 You would still be able to use some guitar speaker impulse responses, but it would be very limiting due to the computer processing powers available.
 I would always end up with a lot of crackling noises.